FusionAuth/fusionauth-site/site/_posts/2021-04-23-currentdesk-fusionauth.md

 **Brittany:** As we started to evaluate what launching with other providers would look like, it became very clear that the pricing model for many popular providers did not scale well, especially considering the flexibility needed to satisfy our requirements.
 It simply was not feasible for authentication to account for such a large portion of our budget.
 When we came back to the drawing board and found FusionAuth, we were very impressed how affordable it was considering the functionality offered.

 Overall, a rich feature set complemented by strong flexibility and developer control means we are able to leverage core authentication capabilities while also having the freedom to develop creative solutions to fit our unique use cases.
 When FusionAuth says it's built for devs, they mean it!
 The API is easy to use and well-maintained, and the support team is quick to assist when we encounter an issue (which is rare!).
 This is perfect for a relatively small team building enterprise software.

+> Being able to host FusionAuth in our own environment means we have complete control over the infrastructure cost and maintenance.

 **Dan:** How much time and money would you say FusionAuth has saved you?